sahilS-ux/MCP-mail-server/README.md

 # AI Email Sender

-An AI-powered tool that writes and sends personalized emails automatically.
+AI-powered mail server that generates and sends personalized emails using Google Gemini API and Python

 ## What it does
 - Takes a topic, your name and friend's name as input